Huy-DNA/Cpp-STL-compatible-DSA/README.md

 Things I've learnt from this:
 * When testing written C++ libraries, always include it first before any other standard library.
 This way, you can figure out what standard library you forget to include in your written libraries.
+* Consider adding constant version of any methods you're writing if it's possible.
+There are some cases in which it's necessary but hard to see why.
+Look at the README file of "Direct-addressing table - No Null Marking".